 Bearing with one another in love means that we offer our spouses undeserved grace.
 It’s easy to be loving to our spouse when they’re being kind.
 But what about those times when they aren’t?
 We need to show love to our spouse even when it’s difficult.
 Even when they’re difficult.
 Our loyalty and love shouldn’t be dependent on their actions.
 That’s conditional love and it’s insecure.
 Our love should be unconditional, meeting anger or bitterness with gentleness and compassion.

 Prayer is an impenetrable cloak of protection that we can use to safeguard our marriages.
 We just need to remember to put it on daily.
 Actively praying with your spouse for your marriage submits to God’s will and embraces Him as our warrior.

 Want more on how to pray for your marriage and praying with your spouse?
-Check out Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+Check out Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.

 Are there any prayers missing that help a marriage to keep perspective?
 Do any of these prayers challenge you?
 Which ones and why?
 Let us know in the comments–we’d love to hear from you!